Vaishnavi-Lalge/ICP-8.0-Grp2-Project3-Health-Website/README.md

 ---
 ### Usage
-1. Navigate through the website using the navigation bar to explore different sections.
-2. Read about each Wonder in the information pages.
+1. Read about each Wonder in the information pages.
-3. Test your knowledge by taking quizzes provided on the site.
+2. Test your knowledge by taking quizzes provided on the site.
-4. Provide feedback using the form located at Feedback.
+3. Provide feedback using the form located at Feedback.
 ---
 ## How To Contribute :
 ### We welcome contributions from the community to help us expand and improve this handbook if you would like to contribute follow the below steps :